 - Also use this healing during regression for solving the emotional/mental cause of the problem.

-If you would like to be initiated into the runic powers and receive the empowerments, as well as master these healing methods, full training is given on my Tethatu Shamanic Healing Course, beginning 19th & 20th September, 2015.
-Here is the link.
+If you would like to be initiated into the runic powers and receive the empowerments, as well as master these healing methods, full training is given on my Tethatu Shamanic Healing Course, beginning 14th – 15th September, 2019.
+Find out more here.